Safely enabling cloud services for people and enterprises

 By 2020, 60 percent of large enterprises will use a cloud access security broker.*

 According to Gartner, a cloud access security broker (CASB) is an on-premises or cloud-based security policy enforcement point that is placed between cloud service consumers and cloud service providers to combine and interject enterprise security policies as cloud-based resources are accessed.
 Organizations are increasingly turning to CASB vendors to address cloud service risks, enforce security policies, and comply with regulations, even when cloud services are beyond their perimeter and out of their direct control.
 If you intend to use CASB to increase your confidence about your organization’s cloud service usage, consider taking a granular approach to policy enforcement and data protection.
 In other words, consider using a scalpel rather than a sledgehammer for your cloud security.

 You may be asking whether there is a Gartner CASB Magic Quadrant.
-Recently we wrote a blog post on this topic.
-Learn more here.
+On November 30, 2017, Gartner released their first-ever CASB Magic Quadrant.
+Download a copy here.

 Companies need visibility and control across both sanctioned and unsanctioned services.
 Rather than take an “allow” or “block” stance on cloud services, cloud brokerage should enable IT to say “yes” to useful services while governing access to and activities and data within services.
 This could mean offering full access to a sanctioned suite like Microsoft Office 365 to users on corporate devices, but web-only email to users on unmanaged devices.
 It could also mean enforcing a “no sharing outside of the company” policy across a category of unsanctioned services.
 While cloud security is the key focus of a cloud access security broker, the other value is helping you get your arms around cloud spend.
 A CASB can help you discover all cloud services, report on what your cloud spend is, and find redundancies in functionality and license costs.